 Cast Iron is the traditional cookware used in Southern cooking.
 It retains and transfers heat like no other material.
 If you are unfamiliar with cast iron cooking, this page will help you get started.

-1. Cast iron tends to stick and rust if not properly cured.
+1. Food tends to stick in Cast iron and it will rust if not properly cured.

 2. The entire skillet, including the handle, stays hot a long time.
 Burnt fingers are a concern.

 4. Food continues to cook for a period after removed from heat.

 1. Cast iron is practically indestructible.
 It will last a lifetime with normal care.

 3. Cast iron is typically less expensive than other quality cookware.

 4. It is the traditional way to cook Southern food.